david-freistrom/OpenSML/README.md

 # OpenSML

-Smart Message Language Implementation with Node.js
+Smart Message Language (v.
+1.0.3 ) Implementation with Node.js

 !!!
  This is a very unstable and not complete tested version.